-This Committee is providing expert advice on drinking water quality and public health.
+The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

-The NHMRC Water Quality Advisory Committee (WQAC) provides expert advice to NHMRC on public health issues related to drinking water quality.
+The NHMRC Water Quality Advisory Committee (the Committee) provides expert advice to NHMRC on public health issues related to drinking water quality.

-The primary role of WQAC is the rolling review of the Australian Drinking Water Guidelines (ADWG).
-Other activities in WQAC's Work Plan are outlined below.
+The primary role of the Committee is the rolling review of the Australian Drinking Water Guidelines (the Guidelines).
+Other activities in the Committee's Work Plan are outlined below.

-WQAC members provide expertise in the fields of microbiology, toxicology, water quality risk assessment and management, water chemistry and recycling, groundwater hydrology, guidelines and methodology.
-Jurisdiction representatives with knowledge of implementing the ADWG are also members.
-WQAC has observer members from Food Standards Australia New Zealand, the Australian Department of Agriculture and Water Resources, and Water Services Association Australia.
+Committee members provide expertise in the fields of microbiology, toxicology, water quality risk assessment and management, water chemistry and recycling, groundwater hydrology, guidelines and methodology.
+Jurisdiction representatives with knowledge of implementing the Guidelines are also members.
+The Committee has observer members from National Indigenous Australians Agency, the Australian Department of Climate Change, Energy, Environment and Water, Australian Industrial Chemical Introduction Scheme and Water Services Association Australia.

-- Guide and provide expert advice on the rolling review of the Australian Drinking Water Guidelines, focusing on the public health aspects of water quality and priority issues identified by the NHMRC.
+- Provide expert advice on the rolling review of the Australian Drinking Water Guidelines, focusing on the public health aspects of water quality and priority issues identified by the NHMRC.

 - Provide rapid scientific and technical advice to the CEO of the NHMRC on current and emerging health issues relating to water quality in Australia, as required.